li-xuanhong/source-context-knn-mt/README.md

 pip install --editable ./
 ```

-Installing faiss with the following commands:
+Installing faiss with the following commands (only choose one):

 ```bash
 # CPU version only: